Frequently Asked Questions

 What if there’s a change to a new mattress or bed?
 What if I want to take the sensor to another home or on a trip?

 The sensor should be re-calibrated to the new set up.
-Depending on which version of the app you’re using, look for the “sensor setup” or “recalibrate sensor” options in the app.
-If you’re also changing which WiFi network the sensor will use you’ll also need to update the sensor settings from Menu > Sensor > Change WiFi setup for sensor.
+In the app menu, go to Sensor > Recalibrate sensor > all follow the prompmts.
+If you’re also changing which WiFi network the sensor will use, you’ll also need to update the sensor settings from Menu > Sensor > Change WiFi setup for sensor.

 Why does calibration take so long?
-Why does calibration fail so often?
+Why might calibration fail?

 What if I change my WiFi router or password?